TryHackMeNow/CyberLab/README.md

 - meta.ova
 - owasp.ova

-Each file contains the virtual machine (VM) of the named host.
+Each file contains the virtual machine (VM) of the named CyberLab host.
 After importing, each host can be booted or shutdown separately from within *VirtualBox*.
 When a host is booted up, a window will open showing the host's terminal or GUI.
 You may now start to (counter-) hack your way through the network by interacting with the different hosts.

 **Notes**:
 - Appliance files are temporarily unavailable due to servicing.